mooahmad/prestaconcept.github.io/presta-cms-core/features.md

 ## Multiple websites

-PrestaCMS is made to handle multiple website with different languges.
+PrestaCMS is made to handle multiple website with different languages.

 Each website has its content structure which can be translated into every languages available for the website.